 Why Do Couples Stop Having Sex?

-The good news is - some scientists have just done a deep dive into the real reason couples stop having sex.
+The good news is, some scientists have just done a deep dive into the real reason couples end up in sexless relationships.
 And we’re going to share them with you.

 The study was run by The Academic Journal of Evolutionary Psychology, pulling together the answers of 1,099 people, with an average age of 35.

 Overall, the scientists identified a total of 78 reasons why people stop having sex, seems a lot, right?

 70% of the participants stated at least one of these factors had taken a toll on their sex life, and 41% blamed three or more reasons!

 Interestingly, the most popular reason was ‘fading enthusiasm’.
 Fading enthusiasm, or having a low sex drive is a pretty inevitable part of any long-term relationship.
 The good news is, there's a whole load of solutions to pick from.
 So if this resonates with you - head over to our article, here, which will tell you how to bring that spice back into your relationship.

 ‘Lack of time and space' comes in at a close second, with 31% of couples reporting it as their main sex blocker.
 Interestingly, not having enough space from a partner is a common cause of low sex drive in men and women.
 After all, sometimes all it takes is a little distance to allow the heart to grow fonder.